 - Antioxidant foods – Brightly colored fruit and vegetables such as berries, cherries, carrots, tomatoes and green leafy vegetables.

 - Good fats – Fish, avocado, nuts & seeds plus good quality vegetable oils such as olive oil.

 And remember, if you want a complete guide with step-by-step instructions on:

 There are many herbs to prevent miscarriage; however, the correct herbal remedy needs to be taken at a therapeutic dose to be effective.
 Speak to your Naturopath about the herbs and dosage that is specific to you to help you to prevent miscarriage.
-If you have previously experienced a miscarriage, tests need to be undertaken to find out which herbs will prevent miscarriage for you.
+If you have previously experienced a miscarriage, you need to test to find out which herbs will prevent miscarriage for you.

-Many women who are trying to conceive are worried about miscarriages.
+Many women who are trying to conceive worry about miscarriages.
 While in most cases miscarriages may be out of our control, we hope our article on how to prevent miscarriage has been helpful for you.
 What are your views?
 I’d like to hear your thoughts on this important topic.